VISIT THE CASTLE

 Commitment to living in a community is what distinguishes monastic life from the life of a hermit.

-According to the Rule of St. Benedict the community of people sharing the aspiration to grow ever deeper into the spiritual life is a support and guide for the monk on his/her journey to God.
-It is also a challenging “school of the Lord’s service” in which one learns over a lifetime how to live, by the grace of God, in peace with oneself and a particular group of human beings to whom one is committed for life.
+According to the Rule of St. Benedict the community of people sharing the aspiration to grow ever deeper into the spiritual life is a support and guide for the monk or nun on his/her journey to God.
+It is also a challenging “school of the Lord’s service,” in which one learns over a lifetime how to live, by the grace of God, in peace with oneself and a particular group of human beings to whom one is committed for life.

-The constant interaction of prayer in its various forms, work, and community life give the Rule of St. Benedict the qualities of BALANCE and DISCRETION that have assured its survival as a reliable way of seeking God for over 1500 years.
+The constant interaction of prayer in its various forms, work, and community life give the Rule of St. Benedict the qualities of BALANCE and DISCRETION that have assured its survival as a reliable way of seeking God for over 1,500 years.